MTrop/DoomTools/README.md

 A utility that converts all sorts of sounds to DMX digital sounds using either the Java SPI or FFmpeg.

+#### DoomFetch

+A utility that fetches WAD files from different sources.
+Can serve as a dependency manager.

 #### DoomMake

 A project build utility that is agnostic to all operating systems (for the most part).